stratosphererl/stratosphere/stats/tests/README.md

 ## Testing Guidelines

+### RUNNING ###
+0. Run script.py with stratosphere/stats as working directory
+1. Use the following command: python -m tests.script

 ### How to use
 0. Make sure you have `pytest` installed
 1.  `cd` into the service directory if you haven't already